AzorianSolutions/delete-right-after/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-    Thank you for your interest in contributing to the Template-Python-Cli-App project!
+    Thank you for your interest in contributing to the Delete-Right-After project!
 Please note that our contribution policy requires that a feature request or bug report be approved and assigned prior to opening a pull request.
     This helps avoid wasted time and effort on a proposed change that we might want to or be able to accept.